About Destination Support Systems (DSSs)

 - CUPS DSS

-- The CUPS DSS permits InfoPrint Manager for Linux to bridge to the Linux CUPS print
+- The CUPS DSS lets InfoPrint Manager for Linux to bridge to the Linux CUPS print spooling system.
+In standard Linux CUPS printing,

-spooling system.
-In standard Linux CUPS printing, users submit jobs to a CUPS printer.
+users submit jobs to a CUPS printer.
+The CUPS print spooling system schedules the

-The CUPS print spooling system schedules the jobs and passes them to a printer device
+jobs and passes them to a printer device by a back-end program.

 When you create a CUPS DSS destination, InfoPrint Manager attaches for you its associated CUPS printer.

-InfoPrint Manager for Windows supports these DSSs:
+DSSs supported only by InfoPrint Manager for Windows

 - Passthrough DSS